You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

-A few days ago, 2 beautiful European countries that I’ve grown quite fond of joined the Schengen Area (with a minor caveat).
+In 2024, 2 beautiful and affordable European countries I’ve grown quite fond of joined the Schengen Area, but only for air travel.
+Since January 1st, 2025, the land border is no longer excluded: Romania and Bulgaria are now fully part of the Schengen Area!
 The Schengen Area is the part of Europe where border controls are completely abolished and you can travel as if it were a single country.
 Here’s what it means for travelers like you and me — and also why you should visit these magnificent countries.

 Overview of the 2 new Schengen countries